valohai/docs/source/setup/index.rst

 * 👉 **Get hands-on with Valohai.** We want to ensure you get value out of Valohai from day one.
 In our hands-on session we'll give you an overview of Valohai and have you running experiments, pipelines and parameter sweeps like a pro.
     Check out the sample agenda below:

-Sample agenda of a Valohai onboarding session
+Sample Agenda of a Valohai Onboarding Session
 ***********************************************

 * **Refresh on Valohai platform and capabilities** (10min)